mzattera/FuckBench/README.md

 FuckBench (*FB*) is a set of Windows batch files and tools to compile from several languages into [BrainFuck](https://en.wikipedia.org/wiki/Brainfuck) (*BF*).

-Optionally, in addition to creating BF code, FB compiled generated BF code into higly optimized C files using the [Esotope](https://github.com/lifthrasiir/esotope-bfc) BF to C compiler.
+Optionally, in addition to creating BF code, FB can compile generated BF code into higly optimized C files using the [Esotope](https://github.com/lifthrasiir/esotope-bfc) BF to C compiler.
-If a C compiler is configured, a Windows executable is also created.
+If a C compiler is available, a Windows executable is also created.

 Currently, FB supports compiling the following languages to BF:
- * ANSI C (no float support)
+ * ANSI C (with some [limitations](https://www.cc65.org/doc/cc65-4.html))
- * 6502 Assembler
+ * 6502 Assembly
  * [FuckBrainFuck](http://www.inshame.com/search/label/My%20Progs%3A%20FuckBrainfuck)

 ## How does it work?